1 | Balkan whipsnake |

 Montpellier snakes are very agile, moving by day, and with strong powers to swim and climb alike, dashing up stone walls without thinking.
 Their territory begins in the extreme northeast of Italy, covers the whole Balkan area before reaching Greece, and continuing through Turkey and the middle east.

 Specifically, this Greek version is the eastern montpellier snake.
 The western montpellier snake (Malpolon monspessulanus) ranges from northwest Italy, through Spain and Portugal, to northwest Africa.
 Originally, the two species were considered as one, but genetic testing revealed a divergence date of 3.5-6 million years ago.
 Eastern montpellier snakes are slightly paler, and their record lengths are lower.
-The western version peaked at 2.4 metres, while the record for Malpolon insignitus is 200cm from Jordan, followed by 183cm in Egypt.
+The western version peaked at 216.2cm, while the record for Malpolon insignitus is 200cm from Jordan, followed by 183cm in Egypt.
 The records in Bulgaria are 167cm and 156.8cm.